 Pug Eye Problems

-Being a Pug does not just mean coping without a muzzle.
-It also means coping with abnormally shallow eye sockets.
+The Pug has abnormally shallow eye sockets.
 This is related to the shape of the breed’s skull, and happens in other brachycephalic breeds too.

 Shallow sockets means protruding eyes.
 And protruding eyes get scraped and scratched a lot more than they should.
 They are also prone to ulcers and infections because the dog’s eyelids struggle to close properly over an eye that is sticking out further than it should.

-You probably know that this dog has a cute little corkscrew tail that curls over his bottom.
+You probably know that the Pug has a cute little corkscrew tail that curls over his bottom.
 It looks very sweet, but the screw tail can be trouble for these dogs and their owners.
 The feature that makes the tail lie in a spiral, instead of hanging down behind the dog, is a result of a deformity of the tail bones.

 A corkscrew tail is caused by an unusual bone shape which forces the spine to form a spiral.
-If the deformity affects more than just the tail, and occurs higher up the spine, it can cause very painful and severe neurological problems.
+It can cause very painful and severe neurological problems if the deformity affects more than just the tail, and occurs higher up the spine.

 Screw tails can also be hard for your pup to keep clean.
-If you bring a Pug puppy home you will need to inspect and clean his tail daily, wiping off any grime that may have got caught up there.
+Your Pug’s tail must be inspected and cleaned daily, wiping off any grime that may have got caught up there.
 This will reduce the risk of him picking up an infection or getting too grubby.

 The pug has just as many teeth as nature intended.
 Unfortunately he has nowhere to put them.
-This is a common problem to several Toy dog breeds and by no means exclusive to this dog.
-And it is something you need to be aware of as an owner.
+This is a common problem to several Toy dog breeds and by no means exclusive to the Pug.

-The number of teeth in a Pug’s mouth can cause overcrowding.
+The number of teeth in your Pug’s mouth can cause overcrowding.
 The close proximity of the teeth means that food is more likely to get caught between them, leading to gum disease and tooth decay.
 Which in turn can cause problems eating.
-If you own one of these breeds, you need to take extra care of his teeth.

 It is worth bearing in mind that although all dogs have health problems of some kind or another, these structural ones are pretty serious and must be taken into account when you are deciding which breed to adopt into your family.
 They also suffer from other diseases, just like any other pedigree dog.
 These include